 Punjabi cuisines are not only popular in India but in the UK, Canada too.
 Agriculture and farming is their main occupation and locally grown food forms the main ingredients of dishes.

-They are meat lovers too Butter Chicken, Bhuna Gosht, Tandoori Chicken and Amritsari Machchi is equally delightful.
+They are meat lovers too Butter Chicken, Bhuna Gosht, Tandoori Chicken and Amritsari Macchi are equally delightful.

 Punjab Sarson Ka Saag Aur Makki Ki Roti is very popular all over, where Palak, bathua and sarso saag combination makes a wholesome saag which is eaten with Makki ki roti and lot of butter along with a big glass of Lassi.

 Rajasthan is colorful not only in tourism but also in mouth-watering cuisines.
-Scarcity of water and fresh green vegetables have affected the food cooked in Rajasthan.
+The scarcity of water and fresh green vegetables have affected the food cooked in Rajasthan.
 Their food can last for several days and can be consumed without heating.

 Famous Rajasthani food are Bajre ki roti, Lashun ki chutney , Mawa Kachori, Alwar ka mawa, Malpauas, gheriya, Mohan Thaal, Laal Maas, Mirchi Bada, Mohan Maas, Kalakand, Pyaaz Ki Kachori, Gatte and Kadhi.

-Dal Baati Churma is famous all over India and consist of crunchy batis, dipped in ghee along with spicy daal and sweet churma.
+Dal Baati Churma is famous all over India and consists of crunchy batis dipped in ghee along with spicy daal and sweet churma.